doctrine/doctrine1-documentation/source/en/manual/dql-doctrine-query-language.rst

     echo $q->getSqlQuery();

-The above call to :php:meth:`getSql` would output the following SQL query:
+The above call to :php:meth:`getSqlQuery()` would output the following SQL query:

 .. code-block:: sql